 Multi-Media Center/Library The purpose of the Multi-Media Center/Library is to furnish books and materials to meet the educational needs of students and staff.
 It is not a social gathering place.
 At various times during the school day, the Multi-Media Center/Library is a very busy place with both high school and elementary students present.
 Please use the Multi-Media Center/Library quietly.
 Fines for overdue and lost materials are sometimes assessed.
-Grade cards and Skyward access will be withheld until the materials are returned and/or the fines are paid.
+Grade cards and STI login access will be withheld until the materials are returned and/or the fines are paid.

 Parents Online Access Parents may access information about grades, attendance and discipline on-line.
-Please see the Skyward link at the district website: www.camraiders.com.
+Please see the STI Login link at the bottom of the high school home page, www.camraiders.com.
 Call the school and leave your name, your student's name, and your e-mail address.
 A user ID and password will be sent to you via e-mail.